Helping Kids Gain Victory Over Venting

 As our child’s divinely ordained heart trainer, we simply cannot rely on the culture’s pressure to just accept the venting of “feelings”.
 We know we have a moral obligation to help our children to grow to become wise, well adjusted, capable, self controlled, and morally mature adults.
 And that starts as the song says, at the very beginning.

-Let’s look at three steps to effectively train our children to be considerate of others, and wise enough to hold back the venting of feelings.
+Let’s look at three steps in order to effectively train our children to be considerate of others, and wise enough to hold back the venting of feelings and temper tantrums.

 Teach them about God and the truths of God’s word.
-If free venting is your child’s struggle, begin by walking him through these two verses, explaining them on his level of understanding, and even helping him to memorize the verses.
+If free venting is your child’s struggle, begin by walking him through these two verses above, explaining them on his level of understanding, and even helping him to memorize the verses.
 This is how we get God’s word into the hearts of our children.
-Only then do they have something significant and valuable to draw from when temptation strikes.
+Only then will they have something significant and valuable to draw from when temptation strikes.

 Remember, discipline is not a last resort.
 Waiting until “I’ve had enough” is the equivalent of waiting until I’ve been pushed to anger.
-We are no longer functioning with God’s loving discipline, and should give ourself a time out to read the word and pray until we remember that we are also sinning.
-Instead, we must realize discipline is God’s designated tool to help us understand the great value of right moral choices so that we and our children can avoid the dangers of sin.
-When we understand this, we realize that discipline must be applied to sin…all sin.
+At that point, we are no longer able to apply God’s plan for loving discipline, and should give ourself a time out!
+We should take time to read a portion of the word (I recommend Matthew 18) and pray until we remember that we are also sinning.
+Instead, we must realize discipline is God’s designated tool to help us understand and learn the great value of right moral choices so that we and our children can avoid the dangers of sin.
+When we understand this, we realize that discipline must be applied to sin…all sin, as this is the how the lesson is learned.
 We need to discipline our child’s sin with patience, and consistently to keep her heart from becoming hardened, and the mind enabled to understand the true value of right moral choices.
 We need to realize that discipline is not an act of anger (Never!), but a controlled, loving response to save our children from future pitfalls.
 The right perspective is the key to right and biblical discipline.